quick-xyz/indexer/batch_processing_readme.md

 # Batch Processing Guide

 ## Overview
-The indexer provides powerful batch processing capabilities through an integrated CLI system with automatic logging, multi-worker coordination, and real-time monitoring.
+The indexer provides powerful batch processing capabilities through an integrated CLI system with automatic logging, multi-worker coordination, and real-time database-based monitoring.
 All commands are part of the unified indexer CLI.

 ## Quick Start